antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 It isn't feasible to cover exactly how each API **SHOULD** be documented as this will depend on its purpose, intended audience and other factors.
 However in general APIs **MUST** be well documented so it is clear to users what the API can do and how they should use it to achieve what they want.

-However there it is possible to identify some key requirements for API documentation.
+It is possible to identify some key requirements for API documentation.
 It **MUST** be clear, concise and well organised.
-It **MUST** care to two key audiences, users, looking to evaluate the API, and existing users, looking for specific information.
+It **MUST** cater to two key audiences, new users, looking to evaluate the API, and existing users, looking for specific information on how to use the API.

 How you decide to write and structure your documentation is up to you.
 To ensure that common elements are not forgotten a list of suggested sections/topics is given here.
-You do not have follow all of these items, and you **SHOULD NOT** include any that do not fit your API, this will confuse people.
+You do not have include all of these items, and you **SHOULD NOT** include any that don't make sense for your API, as this may confuse people.

 It is suggested to divide documentation into two parts:

-* Overview information
+* Overview information, aimed primarily at new/evaluating users.
-* Endpoint information
+* Endpoint information, aimed primarily at existing users.

 Overview information **SHOULD** cover:

-* Security and authentication, including acquiring and using authentication tokens, if used.
+* Security and authentication, including acquiring and using authentication tokens, if used
-* API stability, versioning and deprecation policy, including how to select the desired API version.
+* API stability, versioning and deprecation policy, including how to select the desired API version
-* Common request and response headers.
+* Common request and response headers
-* Error serialisation format.
+* Error serialisation format, including warnings, notices, etc.
 * Rate limiting
 * Data sources, accuracy and limitations
-* Feedback, Issues, contacts
+* Feedback, issues and contacts
-* Mailing list - i.e. some way to stay up to date with any changes.
+* Mailing list - i.e. some way to stay up to date with any changes
+* The version of these guidelines used
+* Copyright and licensing
 * Contribution policy
 * Real world examples

 Endpoint information **SHOULD** cover, for each endpoint:

-* Access (including endpoint URL, anonymous/authenticated status, required authorisation)
+* Access, including endpoint URL, anonymous/authenticated status, required authorisation
-* Stability & Deprecation
+* Stability and deprecation status
-* Request parameters & headers
+* Request parameters and headers, including value range limitations or lists of acceptable values
-* Response headers, supported data types output
+* Response headers, supported data types and output
 * Associated resources
 * Additional information as required